jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 On our journey to improve our politics, here's the lessons we should take from the story of mixed-martial arts.

 Today, in the early 21st century, the middle-class suffers systemic problems.
 Taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
-And there are many more topics trending badly.
+And there are many more pains in our society trending badly.

 Looking at hour rising bills and shrinking savings accounts, we feel beat up.
 And, so we look around for help.

 We find lots of people selling ideological politics on television, social media, and back yard barbeques.
 They get our attention because ideologues insist their techniques and tools improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, many people think being "political" requires supporting a single ideology of "red", "blue", "green" and so on.
-These new ideological converts donate time and money, buy books, follow pundits, go to rallies, and...
+These new ideological converts buy books, follow pundits, go to rallies, and...

 Regular people keep getting our asses kicked in our real lives.

 We think good politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
 But like in fighting, learning one ideology is not enough to bring prosperity.

 Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
-They are salesman pushing their chosen techniques and tools.
+They are salesman pushing their chosen techniques and tools telling us a white coat and colossal bulk are good attributes to have in the Artic.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

 Thus, our ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy single handedly.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must evolve to overcome problems.

-To make use of Internet Age tools to improve our real lives requires us to stop being so loyal to a single ideology.
+To solve our pains with Internet Age requires us to stop being so loyal to a single ideology and it's limited tools and techniques.

 As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they _all_ must be lazy say Conservatives.
 Or if lots of people rob stores, they _all_ must be hungry say Progressives.
 As bad bosses continue to lose workers, lots of true robbers run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".